ikelaiah/free-pascal-cookbook/docs/docs/basics/intro-objpas-fpc.md

 ## 24. Generics

+**Why use this?** Generics allow you to write reusable code that works with different data types without duplication.
+For example, instead of writing separate functions for adding two integers, two real numbers, and two strings, you can write one generic function that works for all types.
+This reduces code duplication and makes maintenance easier.

 Generics allow you to write code that can work with different data types without having to rewrite the same code for each type.

 ### Generic Routines